© 2011 Moeller Illustration

 The Veil of Fear

-Posted on July 7, 2011 by in Iron Empires | 2 Comments
+Posted on July 7, 2011 by in Iron Empires | Comments Off on The Veil of Fear

 The prophet Ahmilahk was a man, just like every other man.
 And, like every other man, he was the endless, eternal flame.
 What made him unique was that, from the moment of his birth, he felt his duality and believed in it.
 The prophet was born into a universe drenched in fear.
 Proud men feared humiliation.
 Careful men feared being in error. [...]